allebb/hooker/README.md

 ![GitHub web hook configuration](https://blog.bobbyallen.me/wp-content/uploads/2021/01/Screenshot-2021-01-14-at-18.48.14.png "Example GitHub webhook configuration.")

 When you push to the configured branch, GitHub will trigger a deployment to our server using this web hook URL.
-You can view the output of the deployment process from this screen too as as long as you have the ``debug`` option set to ``true`` in your Hooker configuration you will be able to see the output (result) of each of your workflow/deployment steps.
+You can view the output of the deployment process from this screen too as long as you have the ``debug`` option set to ``true`` in your Hooker configuration you will be able to see the output (result) of each of your workflow/deployment steps.